sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/not-found.md

 title: Not Found
 ---

-When Horizon can't find whatever you are requesting, it will return a `not_found` error.
+When Orbit can't find whatever you are requesting, it will return a `not_found` error.
 This is similar to a ["404 Not Found"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Response_codes) error response in HTTP.

 Incorrect URL path parameters or missing data are the common reasons for this error.
 If you navigate using a link from a valid response, you should never receive this error message.

 ## Attributes

-As with all errors Horizon returns, `not_found` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:
+As with all errors Orbit returns, `not_found` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |